-There are eight coaches for a 35 camper session: 2 head coaches, 2 assistant coaches, 2 junior coaches, 1 fitness coach and one video analysis.
+There are eight coaches for a 35 camper session: 2 head coaches, 1 assistant coaches, 1 junior coaches, 1 fitness coach.

 Who are the head coaches for each session?

 Squash and Beyond employs some of the best coaches and players in the world.
 The coaches for each session are listed on each session descriptions.
-A few of our regular coaches are Zafi levy (Head coach at Williams College), Dave Pearson (former English National coach), Chris Simpson (World #20), Paul Hornsby (NZ national coach coach), Alister Walker (Columbia University), Fabio Cechin (Merion cricket club), Alex Stait (Agnes Irwin school), Jim Moore (Blair Academy), Ramsey Vehslag (Pingry school)
+A few of our regular coaches are Zafi levy (Head coach at Williams College), Alister Walker (Williams College), Fabio Cechin (Agnes Irwin school), Graham Williams (PA Cricket club), Jim Moore (Blair Academy).

 Where do the campers eat and sleep?

 Squash and Beyond will use Lakeside dorm throughout the summer.
 Most campers will receive a private room in a dorm that features, a kitchen, TV room, library, a laundry room, and vending machines.
 Most meals throughout camp will be served at the Blair Academy dining hall.

 What kind of supervision does the camp offer during the day?